What are Asian fit sunglasses?

 Who should wear Asian fit sunglasses?

 Anyone with a low nose bridge and high cheekbones can wear Asian fit sunglasses.
-If frames slide down your nose or you need a narrow nose bridge, Asian fit spectacles or sunglasses are a good option for comfort and optical performance.
+If you struggle with a poorly fitting standard frame that slides down your nose, then you can consider Asian fit sunglasses.
+These sunglasses are a good option for comfort and optical performance.

 Just becuase they’re called Asian fit doesn’t mean they are exclusive to people of that ethnicity.
 In fact, Asian fit frames can be just as comfortable as regular fit sunglasses.